Evaluate Statistics with Null Models of Biological Communities

 Number of null communities discarded before proper analysis in sequential methods (such as

-) (ignored with non-sequential methods or whencomm
+"tswap") (ignored with non-sequential methods or whencommis asimmatobject).- thin

 Number of discarded null communities between two evaluations of nestedness statistic in sequential methods (ignored with non-sequential methods or when